cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

 The circuit diagram shown in figure 5 contains three circuit components; the LED, which is the triangle with a line through it, the resistor, and the power source.
 The power source is denoted with a plus sign which shows the direction of current.
-Current always flow from high voltage to low voltage.
-Thus the current flows clockwise in the schematic.
+Current always flow from higher voltage to lower voltage.
+Thus the current flows clockwise in figure 5.
-Wire up the simple LED circuit shown in Figure 4 below.
-You may also refer to Figure 1, which shows the circuit wired up on the breadboard.
+Wire up the simple LED circuit shown in figure 4 below.
+You may also refer to figure 1, which shows the circuit wired up on the breadboard.
 Remember to place a resistor in the circuit.
 The LED does not have sufficient internal resistance to prevent a short circuit.
-When a circuit is closed, it needs a resistor to dissipate energy, otherwise, the circuit will heat up from large amount of current going from the positive end to the negative end.
+When a circuit is closed, it needs a resistor to dissipate energy, otherwise, the circuit will heat up from large amount of current going flowing through it.
 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/LEDCircuitDiagram.png" width="200">
     <font size="2">